santiagolizardo/analyzer-website/README.md

-== DomainGrasp ==
+== Analyzer.WS ==

-DomainGrasp is a web application that can be deployed to Google App Engine and which allows you to generate marketing/SEO reports for websites in an automatic manner.
+Analyzer.WS is a web application that can be deployed to Google App Engine and which allows you to generate marketing/SEO reports for websites in an automatic manner.

 === Requirements ===